viktorhollanders/wav-file-generator/README.md

 This is a wav file generator that I built as part of my c++ programming course ar Reykjavik University.
 Using the 98 standard.

-The version that was solved was b or 85% of the assignment.
+The version that was solved was part b.

+## Usage

 These are the make command for the project